 If you don’t mind being a few minutes’ walk from the beach, this authentic Grenadian property is excellent value for money, and as you’re on a hillside, has views across the gardens toward the coast.

 The 32 studios and one-bedroom units are in plantation-style bungalows spread out among the mature gardens and there’s a feeling of space and quiet in the resort, even when full.
-All accommodations offers air-conditioning, ceiling fan, TV and a balcony or patio.
+All accommodations offer air-conditioning, ceiling fan, TV and a balcony or patio.

 These spacious, 40 sq m (430 sq ft) rooms include a small kitchenette area within the room and a small garden-facing terrace.